Subscribe for Real-World Readiness

 The Myth: Kicking off the comforter and sleeping under thin, lightweight cotton sheets is the best way to stay cool at night.

 The Fact: Cotton is highly absorbent.
-On a muggy night, it sucks up your body sweat but does not release it.
+On a muggy night, it'll suck up your body sweat but won't release it.
 The fabric holds that warm moisture right against your skin, basically turning your bed into a damp, hot swamp.

 The Fix: Switch to a material that is highly breathable, naturally cold to the touch, and moisture-wicking.
 Fabrics like 100% bamboo or Lyocell (Tencel) actively pull sweat away and allow air to flow right through the fibers.